-2.2.3 Guidelines for Ground-Water Data
+2.2.3 Guidelines for Groundwater Data

-The ROD states that the goal of the ground-water portion of the selected remedy is to maintain protection of the potentially usable ground water (hydrostratigraphic unit [HU]-B, referred to as the Mississippi Alluvial Aquifer) and that HU-A is not considered a potentially usable ground-water source.
+The ROD states that the goal of the groundwater portion of the selected remedy is to maintain protection of the potentially usable groundwater (hydrostratigraphic unit [HU]-B, referred to as the Mississippi Alluvial Aquifer) and that HU-A is not considered a potentially usable groundwater source.
 The ROD further states that sources of soil contamination within HU-A will be removed and water that must be managed as part of the excavation will be treated and appropriately disposed.
 HU-A is the upper HU that consists of fill and naturally deposited clays and silts.

-Monitoring of HU-A ground water will be conducted to ensure protectiveness of the final remedy and to verify that ground-water conditions do not degrade.
-A trend analysis will be performed on select wells based on their historical data to determine if any significant effects to ground water result from the RA.
+Monitoring of HU-A groundwater will be conducted to ensure protectiveness of the final remedy and to verify that groundwater conditions do not degrade.
+A trend analysis, such as the Mann-Kendall Trend Test, will be performed on select wells based on their historical data to determine if any significant effects to groundwater result from the RA.
+A trend analysis will be performed for those wells at which an analyte exceeds the ROD guidelines at least once during the current CY and sufficient data is available to evaluate trends.

-Monitoring of HU-B ground water will be conducted to verify COCs have no significant impacts on the Mississippi Alluvial Aquifer (HU-B).
+Monitoring of HU-B groundwater will be conducted to verify COCs have no significant impacts on the Mississippi Alluvial Aquifer (HU-B).
 Monitoring will be conducted during and after soil removal.
-Ground-water sampling results will be compared to the investigative limits (ILs) established in the ROD (Table 2-6).
-A trend analysis, such as the Mann-Kendall Trend Test, will be performed on wells that meet certain conditions based on their historical data to determine if the soil RA has any significant effects on ground water.
+Groundwater sampling results will be compared to the investigative limits (ILs) established in the ROD (Table 2-6).
+A trend analysis, such as the Mann-Kendall Trend Test, will be performed on wells that meet certain conditions based on their historical data to determine if the soil RA has any significant effects on groundwater.
+A trend analysis will be performed for those wells at which an analyte exceeds the ROD guidelines at least once during the current CY and sufficient data is available to evaluate trends.
 The data and results of the trend analyses for both HU-A and HU-B will be reported in the annual EMDAR.